Trevor Bayne: 2019: Free agent

-Truck Series
+Craftsman Truck Series

+2020: Niece Motorsports

-On August 31, 2020, Niece Motorsports announced Bayne would make his Truck Series debut in the team's No. 40 truck at Darlington.
+On August 31, 2020, Niece Motorsports announced Bayne would make his Truck Series debut in the team's No. 40 Silverado at Darlington.
 He would make his second consecutive start in the series for Niece at Richmond, replacing full-time driver Ty Majeski in the No. 45, as Majeski was out for undisclosed reasons.
 Bayne finished fifth at Bristol, but was disqualified when his truck failed the minimum height requirement during post-race inspection.
 At Talladega, he finished second after being beaten for the win by Raphaël Lessard as the caution came out on the final lap.
 After the race, he affirmed he would run the No. 45 for the rest of the 2020 season.

+2023: Rackley W.A.R.

+On October 17, 2023, it was announced Bayne would drive Rackley W.A.R.'s No. 25 at Homestead–Miami Speedway.
+He would finish the race in fourteenth.

+2025: Tricon Garage

+In August 2025, it was announced Bayne would drive the No. 1 for Tricon Garage at Darlington Raceway.
+In his first NASCAR national series race in nearly two years, Bayne scored a top-five result in fifth.

 Personal life

 Bayne is an outspoken Christian.
 He has credited his faith for helping him handle both the overnight success he experienced by winning the Daytona 500 as well as the health scare that took him away from racing briefly during the 2011 season.
-He has been on several mission trips to Mexico with Back2Back Ministries including one in December 2011.
+He has been on several mission trips to Mexico with Back2Back Ministries, including one in December 2011.
 Bayne also attended Passion 2012 at the Georgia Dome and was recognized for his faith in front of approximately 45,000 college students during the final session of the conference.

 On November 12, 2013, Bayne announced that he had been diagnosed with multiple sclerosis.

 In December 2012, Bayne announced his engagement to Ashton Clapp.
-The couple were married on June 4, 2013, and had their first child, Elizabeth Kate in December 2015.
+The couple was married on June 4, 2013, and had their first child, Elizabeth Kate in December 2015.
 Their son, Levi Jensen Bayne, was born on June 20, 2017.
 They welcomed their third child, a son named Luka, on September 19, 2019.
-Also in 2019, the couple opened Mahalo Coffee Roasters a coffeehouse chain in Knoxville, Tennessee.
-On December 11, 2021, their fourth child, a son named Jude was born.
+Also in 2019, the couple opened Mahalo Coffee Roasters, a coffeehouse chain in Knoxville, Tennessee.
+On December 11, 2021, their fourth child, a son named Jude, was born.
+At the end of 2022, he sold Mahalo Coffee Roasters as he was on the verge of signing a full-time deal with Joe Gibbs Racing in the NASCAR Xfinity Series in 2023 (which did not end up happening).
+On September 14, 2023, their fifth child, which was a son named Jett, was welcomed.

-Bayne is the older brother and team owner of American Crate All-Star Series presented by PPM driver Trey Bayne who shares the car with Trevor himself.
+Bayne is the older brother and team owner of American Crate All-Star Series presented by PPM driver Trey Bayne, who shares the car with Trevor himself.